 Often when you finally visit a place you’ve long dreamt about, you are disappointed but my visit to Rothenburg surpassed even my lofty expectations.
 Whoever came up with the town’s motto, certainly got it right.
 It definitely is “Romantic but real!”

-Need to know about Rothenburg ob der Tauber
+How to get to Rothenburg ob der Tauber in Germany

 Where to Stay in Rothenburg ob der Tauber